Author: Oscar Cronquist Article last updated on March 31, 2023

-Filter unique rows case sensitive
+Filter unique distinct records case sensitive

 This article demonstrates two ways to extract unique and unique distinct rows from a given cell range.
 The first one is an Excel 365 LAMBDA function, the second is a User Defined Function.